-As it turns out, the top challenges-customer retention, current market expansion and investment and successful launch of new products- are also reported as top priorities to drive revenue growth.
+As it turns out, the top challenges-customer retention, current market expansion and investment and successful launch of new products-are also reported as top priorities to drive revenue growth.

-What are the biggest challenges your organization faces to drive topline growth?
+What are the biggest challenges your organization faces in driving topline growth?

-Acquiring new customers in current markets served Retaining and expanding sales with current customer base Successfully launching new products or services Obtaining better contract compliance to extract value modeled Maintaining competitive pricing Expanding into new geographical markets in North America Consistent customer access for your commercial teams Expanding into new geographical markets outside North America Successfully selling into alternative points of care such as ambulatory surgery centers
+BIGGEST CHALLENGES Acquiring new customers in current markets served 51% Retaining and expanding sales with current customer base 44% Launching new products and services successfully 42% Obtaining better contract compliance to extract value modeled 35% Maintaining competitive pricing 35% Expanding into new geographical markets in North America 27% Providing consistent customer access for commercial teams 27% Expanding into new geographical markets outside North America 24% Selling successfully into alternate points of care such as ambulatory surgery centers 20%

 These challenges make holistic changes imperative.
 As labor costs continue to rise, supplier organizations need to do more with less.
 For many years, health system clinicians have been challenged with the ability to operate at the top of their license, spending far too much time on manual tasks and resolving errors as a result.
-The argument can be made that the same holds for any organization including healthcare suppliers.
-Regardless of where in the healthcare ecosystem a job function may reside, manual and repetitive processes can impact job satisfaction and can lead to data inaccuracies due to human error.
-Each point where there is a gap in automation presents the potential for errors impacting key customer events such as product delivery, invoicing, and payment.
+The argument can be made that the same holds true for any organization, including healthcare suppliers.

+Regardless of where in the healthcare ecosystem a job function may reside, manual and repetitive processes can impact job satisfaction and lead to data inaccuracies due to human error.
+Each point where there is a gap in automation presents the potential for errors impacting key customer events, such as product delivery, invoicing and payment.
 These pain points can be reflected in customer experience and cash flow, both of which are closely tied to future growth.